 Throughout her journey, Leslie always appreciated the little things that made her feel cared about.
 The pouf she received during chemo.
 Her mom driving in from out-of-town to help with the kids.
 Her husband finishing up that all-important bedtime routine each night.
-And when she walked into Provision for treatment each day, the little things kept working their magic!
+And when she walked into the proton center for treatment each day, the little things kept working their magic!

 “The whole staff – the front desk, my technicians – everybody became my friend,” she said.
 “When you’re going down a journey like this, seeing the smiles and building the relationships with staff – that made the difference.”

-After completing proton therapy treatment, she rang the victory bell in the Provision lobby to mark the end of that phase in her journey.
+After completing proton therapy treatment, she rang the victory bell to mark the end of that phase in her journey.
 In total, she went through 17 rounds of chemotherapy, three different surgeries, and 25 proton treatments.